Lakshmi Tatma: Surgery

 Within a week of the surgery, doctors held a press conference showing Lakshmi being carried by her father.
 Her feet were still bandaged.
 She was in the hospital for a month after the operation.

 Afterwards, she and her family moved to Sucheta Kriplani Shiksha Niketan in Jodhpur in Rajasthan, where Lakshmi and her brother joined a school for disabled children and her father got a job at the school's farm.

 In February 2008, it was announced that a later operation was planned to bring her legs closer together and another operation was considered a possibility to rebuild her pelvic floor muscles.

 A television program in 2010 showed her recovering well.
 It was found that cutting the conjoined vertebral column in the separation operation had not caused paralysis.
 She was operated on for clubfoot.
-X-rays showed that extra bone between the pubic symphysis (parts of the parasitic twin's ischium and pubis bones) had been absorbed or was not ossified.
+X-rays showed that extra bone between the pubic symphysis (parts of the twin's ischium and pubis bones) had been absorbed or was not ossified.
 Slight scoliosis was found but would have to be corrected by a minor operation; her mother was unwilling for her to have to wear a spinal brace throughout childhood.